Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Reconstruction over the last millennium

 \section{Reconstruction over the last millennium}

 Our reconstruction consists of gridded, seasonal climate fields over 850--2000 CE.
-Results labeled as DA are the combined ensemble of the three single-model reconstructions.
+Results labeled as DA are the combined ensemble of the five single-model reconstructions.
 Annual means are taken from December to the following November.
-While we also reconstruct EEI directly, we found that the sum of its constituents -(RSR + OLR) has higher skill (Fig.~S9a), and is thus shown as EEI here.
 Uncertainties refer to the very likely range (5th to 95th ensemble percentile, i.e., the 90\% median credible interval).